Andrew Henderson

 Fallback Image

-The Overseas Citizen of India, or most commonly referred to as OCI, is one of the most popular types of residency available to those of Indian origin.
+The Overseas Citizen of India Program, commonly referred to as OCI, is one of the most popular types of residency available to those of Indian origin.

 The OCI is currently one of India’s most popular immigration programs.
-There’s also a high volume of applications almost all the time.
+There are a high volume of applications almost all the time.
 Still, it’s one of the easiest second residency programs to get into.

-To know whether you’re eligible for the OCI Program, you need to fall under one of the following categories:
+To know if you’re eligible for the OCI Program, you need to fall under one of the following categories:

 • You may be a citizen of another country but were a citizen of India at the time or after the commencement of the constitution.